wavefrontHQ/docs/pages/doc/logging_faq.md

 ## Don't See Application and Service Logs

 To see logs for an application and service on the Log Browser, you need to tag the data with the `application` and `service` tags on your Log Shipper (example: FluentD) before sending the logs to Tanzu Observability.
+If the logs do not have the application and service name, the Wavefront proxy adds the service and application tags to the log data, and assigns the value `None`.

 {% include note.html content="Distributed tracing uses the `application` and `service` identify applications and service.
 Therefore, for Tanzu Observability to map the log data to the trace data you need to use the same tags." %}